 Therefore, I finally chose ivory tulle, shiny ivory satin polyester, and ivory lace organza.
 There was slight color shade variation between all three (as well as the ivory netting I used for the birdcage veil part), however when combined together, they exuded that softness that matches really well with the wedding gown.

-Other than the three lightweight fabrics, I also needed scrap paper for the flower pattern, scissors / rotary cutter, french netting for the birdcage veil, bobby pins and one alligator clip, and last but not least, needle and ivory thread.
+Other than the three lightweight fabrics, I also needed scrap paper for the flower pattern, scissors / rotary cutter, french netting for the birdcage veil, bobby pins and one alligator clip.
+Last but not least, needle and ivory thread.

 Cutting the delicate fabrics were rather difficult to do with scissors, so I used my rotary cutter instead.
 It does the trick really well AND make the process so much faster.